Bone Marrow Stem Cell Therapy

 Post-Treatment Care and Support

-- Minimal Procedure Risks: Bone marrow harvesting is straightforward, with any discomfort or risk being minimal and well-managed.
+- Minimal Procedure Risks: Bone marrow harvesting is carefully monitored.

 Types of Blood Cells